ropensci-books/targets/CONTRIBUTING.md

 By participating in this project, you agree to abide by the [code of conduct](https://github.com/ropensci-books/targets/blob/main/CODE_OF_CONDUCT.md).

+## Discussions

+At <https://github.com/ropensci-books/targets/discussions>, you can post general questions, brainstorm ideas, and ask for help.

 ## Issues

-Anyone can submit an issue to <https://github.com/ropensci-books/targets/issues> or comment on an existing thread.
-Common reasons are to

-* Suggest features.
-* Report bugs.
-* Request help with difficult use cases.
-* Ask questions.

-Please abide by the following guidelines.
+<https://github.com/ropensci-books/targets/issues> is for bug reports, performance issues, maintenance tasks, and feature requests.
+When you post, please abide by the following guidelines.

 * Before posting a new issue, please take a moment to search for existing similar issues in order to avoid duplication.
 * For bug reports: if you can, please install the latest GitHub version of `targets` (i.e. `remotes::install_github("ropensci/targets")`) and verify that the issue still persists.